ahmedcodein/word_guesser/README.md

 restart_game:

-    - display: Do you want to restart the game?Yes/NO?
+    - display: Do you want to restart the game?
+Yes/NO?
         - yes:
             - go to difficulty_selection
 	    - no:
 		    - exit the game

 ```
-**Note: The Pseudocode logic, if the author is allowed to call it Pseudocode, has significantly changed in evaluate_guessed_letters stage.
-Initially, the author wanted to remove the guessed letter each time wrong guess occurs from the word_container.
-Where,word_container is a list contains all the chosen word letters.
-Then use the empty list, after all the chances exhausted as a signal of game over with player lose event.
-This is turned to be more complex than the proposed approach present in the new version of the Pseudocode.**
+**Note: The Pseudocode code, if the author is allowed to call it Pseudocode, has significantly changed in evaluate_guessed_letters stage.
+Initially, the author wanted to remove the wrong guessed letter from the word_container.
+Where the word_container is a list containing all the letters of the selected word. if the word_container list becomes empty, the code signals that the game is over.
+This approach turned to be more complex than the described approach in the Pseudocode above.**

-Few small changes occur to the Pseudocode, e.g. changing method names etc...
-However, The change described in the note above represents the only major change to the Pseudocode.
+In conclusion, a few small changes occur to the Pseudocode, e.g. changing method names etc...
+However, the change described in the note above represents the only major change to the Pseudocode.

 #### 2.4.2 The Conceptual Data Model

-In this section, the conceptual data model of game is presented.
+In this section, the conceptual data model of the game is presented.
 This conceptual data model is built after the development is complete.
-It is therefore might not be fully suited to be part of the planing phases, the author decides to included in here since it aids the game logic understanding.
+It is therefore might not be fully suited to be part of the planing phase.
+However, the author includes it in here because it aids the understanding of the game logic.

+The game consists of five classes and one mixin class.
+The mixin class contains methods that can be used by any of the other classes.
+As it is shown in the figure below, all the relationships are one to one relationship with an initiate rule.

 ![Conceptual Data Model](docs/images/conceptual_data_model.png)

 ### 2.5.
 Execution

+The execution phase consists of four subsection.
+The first subsection lists the technologies used to develop the game.
+The test results are presented in the second subsection.
+A full subsection is devoted to discuss the bugs encountered during the development.
+This subsection also provides a detailed account of bugs that left without fixing.
+The final subsection is developed to describe the deployment procedures.

 #### 2.5.1.
 Technologies Used